DaveEveritt/unix-for-life/index.md

 ## Repair: When you must fail, fail noisily and as soon as possible.

-> Don’t try to cover up mistakes—the sooner they’re revealed, the quicker they can be fixed.
-If something doesn’t work as expected, make the issue public right away to prevent it escalating to other areas.
-If the cause of the failure appears to be user-generated, something in the system’s interface is misleading users into making a mistake.
-Encourage the reporting of errors so people can share problems they’re having.
-Shift repsonsibility away from them by admitting that the system is the point of failure.
-They don’t need to feel “stupid for making a mistake” if the system itself allows mistakes to be made.
+> Don’t conceal errors—the sooner they’re revealed, the quicker they can be fixed.
+If something doesn’t work as expected, make the issue public to prevent it escalating to other areas.
+If the cause appears to be user-generated, something is misleading users into making a mistake.
+Encourage error-reporting so people share problems they’re having.
+Shift repsonsibility towards the system as the point of failure.
+People don’t need to feel “stupid for making a mistake” if a system allows mistakes to be made.
 Every confused user who reports an issue is a valuable ally towards improvement in quality.

+---

 ** ============== DONE TO HERE ============== **